mbalmaceda/prueba-walmart/README.md

 ## Search Engine Walmart Application

-This project is an implementation of the 'Desafio Walmart' and was made by 3 separate Docker containers that holds:
+This project is an implementation of 'Desafio Walmart' and was made by 3 separate Docker containers that holds:

 - MongoBD
 - Spring Boot